coconauts/coconauts.github.io/_posts/2025-11-4-my-journey-as-a-djangonaut.markdown

 I'm really grateful to the Django community for their welcomeness and dedication - it comes to show that when you cultivate a great community, you get a great project!

-This is just the first mission, but I'm sure more adventures in Django an open source await! 🚀
+This is just the first mission, but I'm sure more adventures in Django an open source will follow up! 🚀